 Upon registration, the municipal authorities will issue a BSN (Citizen Service Number), a unique personal ID for tax and social security, but used by Dutch public authorities for many more purposes.
 The BSN is an important personal number in respect of your payroll obligations, as well as for the employee to get things started in the Netherlands.
-Make sure he gets one as soon as he can.
+Make sure he gets one before starting his work for you.